Evangelos-Karavas/ROS-SLAM-BlueRov2/README.md

 To run this project the user needs to install extra packages and the dependencies into their ROS1-Melodic workspace

-    (Packages needed to run)
+    (Extra Packages needed)

       -mavros
       -raspicam_node
       -bluerov_ros_playground (Not needed)

-    All the commands needed are located in a .txt file inside the src directory *For more information look at the commands file provided.
+    All the commands needed are located in a .txt file inside the All_Files_Neeed directory *For more information look at the commands file provided.

     (The next 2 packages are only necessary for simulation)